Date: September 6, 2016

 Location: Venice Canals

-It's hard to imagine Venice without the gondolas, as they are one of the city's most treasured and unique set pieces.
-So it goes without saying that one would expect to see a friendly boat race from time to time.
+It's hard to imagine Venice without gondolas, as they are one of the city's most treasured and unique set pieces.
+What some visitors may not know is that these boats can also compete in races!
 This festival is that realization, the king of all gondola races.

 The event begins with a parade of 16th-century style vessels, in honor of the Queen of Cyprus giving up her throne to come to Venice.
 A famous boat named the Bucintoro leads them in this procession.
 The Bucintoro is followed by a number of costumed gondoliers carrying dignitaries from the Venetian Magistracy, in a re-enactment of beloved historical events.